clerk/javascript/.changeset/angry-spies-run.md

 '@clerk/types': minor
 ---

-Add unsafeMetadata prop to <SignUp />
+Add unsafeMetadata prop to the SignUp component